Chatham, Kent: Notable people

-Charles Dickens lived in the town as a boy, both in 'The Brook, Chatham' and in Ordnance Terrace before Chatham railway station was built just opposite.
+Charles Dickens lived in the town as a boy, both in The Brook and in Ordnance Terrace before Chatham railway station was built just opposite.
 He subsequently described it as the happiest period of his childhood, and eventually returned to the area in adulthood when he bought a house in nearby Gad's Hill.
 Medway features in his novels.
 He then moved to Rochester, a nearby town, also part of the Medway Towns.

 Others who were born or who lived or live in Chatham: